-The differential equation (2.1) is called an autonomous system because there are no external influences.
+The differential equation (3.1) is called an autonomous system because there are no external influences.
+(Note that this usage of "autonomous" is slightly different than in the phrase "autonomous vehicle".)
 Such a model is natural for use in celestial mechanics because it is difficult to influence the motion of the planets.
 In many examples, it is useful to model the effects of external disturbances or controlled forces on the system.
-One way to capture this is to replace equation (2.1) by where u represents the effect of external inputs.
-The model (2.2) is called a forced or controlled differential equation.
+One way to capture this is to replace equation (3.1) by where u represents the effect of external inputs.
+The model (3.2) is called a forced or controlled differential equation.
 It implies that the rate of change of the state can be influenced by the input u(t).
 Adding the input makes the model richer and allows new questions to be posed.
 For example, we can examine what influence external disturbances have on the trajectories of a system.
 Or, in the case where the input variable is something that can be modulated in a controlled way, we can analyze whether it is possible to "steer" the system from one point in the state space to another through proper choice of the input.

-$$m\ddot{q} + c(\dot{q}) + kq = u, \qquad (2.2)$$
+$$m\ddot{q} + c(\dot{q}) + kq = u, \tag{3.2}$$